-Central to the plan was a new courtyard that was built up in the back to the finish floor of the existing interior space and walled off to conceal the alleyway beyond.
-Immediately upon entry off the street you are connected to a lush exterior space that is glazed from floor to ceiling.
+Central to the plan was a new courtyard that was built up in the back to the finished floor of the existing interior space and walled off to conceal the alleyway beyond.
+Immediately upon entry off the street, you are connected to a lush exterior space that is glazed from floor to ceiling.

 Both the courtyard and the interior ceiling were clad in wood and carved out in strategic ways to allow plants and sunlight to filter into the space.